The Orbit of Mars

 Click the "Play Fast" button in the lower left corner to make the planets move.
-For every second that goes by, the planets will move ahead one week's worth of time.
+For every second that passes, the planets will move as far as they go in one week.

 (Note: If you cannot see the animation below, or it is not working properly, you may need to download the latest Flash player.)

 The other buttons make the planets move faster or slower, move backwards, or stop.
-The date in this simulation is shown above the buttons.
+The "pretend" date is shown above the buttons.

 You might also be interested in: